zmaril/marvel.graphson/README.md

+_marvel.graphson_

-This makefile downloads data concerning the [appearance of Marvel characters in comic books](http://www.infochimps.com/datasets/marvel-universe-social-graph) and then converts the data into [graphSON](https://github.com/tinkerpop/blueprints/wiki/GraphSON-Reader-and-Writer-Library).
+The makefile downloads data concerning the
+[appearance of Marvel characters in comic books](http://www.infochimps.com/datasets/marvel-universe-social-graph) and then converts the data into [graphSON](https://github.com/tinkerpop/blueprints/wiki/GraphSON-Reader-and-Writer-Library).
 To